DolpheGD/FrancisMod/README.md

 # FrancisMod
-A repo for the Terraria FrancisMod
+- An archived repo of the Terraria Mod FrancisMod
+- Built using C# and HLSL
+- All art was drawn in Piskel or Aseprite